chen-tony/ALL-Sum/README.md

 ```

 ### Compute LD blocks using plink
-For 1000 Genomes EUR (~500 samples, 1.5 SNPs), this took about 10 minutes and 100 MB.
-For larger data such as UKB EUR (~300k samples, 1.5 SNPs), this can take.
+For 1000 Genomes EUR (~500 samples, 1.5 SNPs), this should take about 10 minutes and 100 MB.
+For larger data such as UKB EUR (~300k samples, 1.5 SNPs), this can take up to 10 hours and 750 MB.
+This procedure can also be done in parallel by running for separate chromosomes.
 In practice, a small subset with a few thousand samples should be enough.

 ```
 # download Ranges for block positions